-Emily Barroso was born in Rhodesia, now Zimbabwe, to an English artist and fashion model and a bit part Portuguese spaghetti western actor (who was also a fashion model).
+Emily Barroso was born in Rhodesia, now Zimbabwe, to an English artist and fashion model and a Portuguese spaghetti western actor (who was also a fashion model).
 Emily’s parents were nineteen and twenty and dishy.
 They married immediately and had three children.
 The family spent a few years living on and off in Spain, during which it seemed Emily’s father lived on and off with the family.
 Much to-ing and fro-ing between Spain and Rhodesia followed.
 One day Emily’s mother and her children returned to Rhodesia and didn’t go back.
-Emily didn’t see her father again till she was twenty-one.
-Her mother married into a Rhodesian pioneering family soon after, and her new stepfather adopted her and her siblings.
+Emily didn’t see her father again until she was twenty-one.
+Her mother married into a Rhodesian pioneering family soon after.
 Following the culmination of the Rhodesia/Zimbabwe war, the family moved to South Africa in 1980.
 This move profoundly affected her and it was partly this sense of dislocation that inspired After the Rains.

 At fourteen Emily was ‘discovered’ by the Elite model agency and began modelling in Johannesburg and Cape Town.
 She also discovered music and post-punk rock clubs and spent many evenings risking her life, bunking out of her school hostel to go clubbing in a variety of outfits made variously from black bin bags and old sheets.
 At this time she preferred to wear her hair teased out with the aid of pipe-cleaners.
-At sixteen, Emily completed Matric at the Art, Ballet, Drama and Music School in Johannesburg, which was marvelous considering she’d bunked out of the hostel during exam week to do fashion shows and party, but only got caught once, and that was because some jealous cow mooed on her.
-She got conditional university entrance, not conditional that she went, but conditional that she could only do English or art.
-Her English teacher suggested she did the journalism course at Rhodes University, but Emily was keen to leave apartheid South Africa, so she bought electrical goods in South Africa and sold them on the black market in Zimbabwe to help raise the cash for her airfare.
+At sixteen, Emily completed Matric at the Art, Ballet, Drama and Music School in Johannesburg, which was marvellous considering she’d bunked out of the hostel during exam week to do fashion shows and party, but only got caught once, and that was because some cow mooed on her.
+She got conditional university entrance, not conditional that she went, but conditional that she could only do English or Art.
+Her English teacher suggested she did the journalism course at Rhodes University, but Emily was keen to leave apartheid South-Africa, so she bought electrical goods in South Africa and sold them on the black market in Zimbabwe to help raise the cash for her airfare.
 Emily’s modelling agency didn’t want her to leave South Africa, so she packed that in for a while and worked as an au pair in London for a French family with a highly strung mother and a father who wore stripy boxer shorts.
-She later worked for a posh, horsey woman who was married to a Count of some kind.
-Emily spent most of the time trying to keep the horsey one’s child, out of his mother’s bedroom in the mornings because you never knew who you’d find there.
+She later worked for a posh, horsey woman who was married to an Italian Count.
+Emily spent most of the time trying to keep the horsey one’s child, out of his mother’s bedroom in the mornings on account of the uncountable men there.

-As well as looking after Luca who is now eighteen, Emily ran her kids party business, Party Animals (Kids Arty Parties!) and then for five years up until April 2009, she taught Creative Writing and Art in a therapeutic capacity to ex-offenders and those with a history of substance abuse or mental health issues.
-She married in 2007 and has four children whom she home educates.
-She now writes as ‘full time’ as the kids allow and teaches writing in London and North Wales.
+As well as looking after Luca, Emily ran her kid’s party business, Party Animals (Kids Arty Parties!) and then for five years up until April 2009, she taught Creative Writing and Art in a therapeutic capacity to ex-offenders and those with a history of substance abuse or mental health issues.
+She married in 2007 and now has four children three of whom she home educates.
+She now writes as ‘full time’ as the kids allow and teaches writing and art in London and North Wales.

-Emily realized she could write until the cows were slaughtered and turned into biltong from an early age (goodbye vegetarian readers – no please don’t flee that was a joke on carnivorous Zimbabweans).
-There was no television to speak of in 70’s Zimbabwe, so she read all the Enid Blyton’s (well nothing was politically correct in Africa back then) and then gobbled through her parents bookshelves.
+Emily realized she could write at primary school.
+There was no television to speak of in 70’s Zimbabwe, so she read all the Enid Blyton’s (well nothing was politically correct in Africa back then) and then gobbled through her parent’s bookshelves.
 She particularly enjoyed Wilbur Smith and Reader’s Digest compilations.
 At school she discovered that making up stories was impressive to teachers and she won some national poetry competitions.
 At secondary school she doctored essays for her friends and wrote scathing commentary on the apartheid government, particularly after she had clashed with police for protesting the regime.
 A move to the UK saw angst ridden journal writing for a number of years, which, when found and read as they occasionally were, caused widespread chaos.
 This sometimes dark path was punctuated here and there by bright flashes of writing.
-There were songs written in the middle of the night aided and abetted by substances best left untampered with, given the writing that emerged.
-Then Luca arrived and life had to become serious and so did the writing.
-One day, Emily realised that she needed to go to university, it was quite literally, life or death, but the less said about that the better.
+There were songs written in the middle of the night aided and abetted by substances best left untampered with, as evidenced by the writing that emerged.
+Then Luca arrived and life had to become serious and so too did the writing.
+One day, Emily realised that she needed to go to university, it was quite literally, life or death.
 She rung up the faculty who refused to take her because her South African university entrance exams were not the same as ‘A’ levels.
 So, drawing on her long lost ability (she was now no spring chicken, but more jaded hen) to impress the teachers with lyrical waxing, she wrote a passionate essay on literature and writing and they accepted her on the BA (Hons) in Literature course.
-Her creative writing tutor at the university advised her to do an MA in Creative Writing, and afterwards she was nominated the university’s writer of the future (picture her in a silver spacesuit riding on a giant rocket-pen) in order for her to be put up for the Jerwood/Arvon young writer’s apprenticeships, a national award, one of which she won.
+Her creative writing tutor at the university advised her to do an MA in Creative Writing, and she went on to be selected the university’s writer of the future (picture her in a silver spacesuit riding on a giant rocket-pen) in order for her to be put up for the Jerwood/Arvon young writer’s apprenticeships, a national award, one of which she won.
 Following on from this she read from her work at a literary café attended by agents, several of which approached her offering to represent her.
 She went with the one who seemed most keen, and began the arduous task of writing After the Rains, which took ten years.
 She has since written Big Men’s Boots, The Way and is currently editing Big Men’s Boots, The Truth.
 Emily has written, directed and produced three plays: The Call, shown at a small venue in London, Children of the Revolution, as before and Enslaved, shown at both Unveiling Festival in London and Hiraeth Festival in Llandudno.